jungtaekkim/bayeso/index.md

 * requirements-examples.txt: It needs to be installed to execute the examples included in the BayesO repository.

 ## Related Package
-* [bayeso-benchmarks](https://github.com/jungtaekkim/bayeso-benchmarks): We implement benchmark functions for Bayesian optimization.
+* [BayesO Benchmarks](https://github.com/jungtaekkim/bayeso-benchmarks): We implement benchmark functions for Bayesian optimization.
 This package is included in requirements-optional.txt.

 ## Supported Python Version
 We test our package in the following versions.